What is bounce rate in SEO? How to reduce your bounce rate

 Does a high bounce rate hurt SEO?

-A high bounce rate on a website can definitely hurt your search engine optimization (SEO).
+A high bounce rate on a website can hurt your search engine optimization (SEO).
 It shows that the site is not engaging or useful, and it may cause people to lose interest in finding information about it.
 This could lead to decreased traffic and decreased conversions, which can significantly affect your business.

 That being said, bounce rate is not a direct ranking factor for Google’s algorithm.
-However, a high bounce rate will send a negative signal to Google about your content which could end up hurting your website’s SEO performance.
+However, a high rate will send a negative signal to Google about your content which could end up hurting your website’s SEO performance.

 Why is bounce rate important for websites?